Fierté Canada Pride

-Fierté Canada Pride is a Canadian organization, which represents and is composed of organizers of local LGBT pride festivals in Canada, as well as serving as the Canadian chapter (Region 7) of InterPride.
+Fierté Canada Pride is a Canadian organization which represents and is composed of organisers of local LGBT pride festivals in Canada, as well as serving as the Canadian chapter (Region 7) of InterPride.
 Many, but not all, pride festivals in Canada are members of the organization.

-The organization's mission is to promote pride events on a national level, through networking, advocacy work, and member education on aspects such as event planning, marketing, sponsorship and media relations.
+FCP's mission is to strengthen Pride organisations and 2SLGBTQIA+ communities through elevating equity-deserving peoples, practicing reconciliation in action, collaborating intentionally, building capacity, and advocating for systemic change.